Rome: The Second Time

 The guidebook ends with a description of a few romantic roof-top wine bars situated in such expensive hotels as the famed Raphael, where a drink will not deplete one’s budget but from which readers can feast their eyes on the panorama of the (excuse the cliché) “Eternal City.”

-The book is published by Curious Traveler Press.
-The book may be purchased at the locations and online stores listed on the authors' fine frequently updated blog, www.romethesecondtime.com.
+The book may be purchased at online stores listed on the authors' fine frequently updated blog, Rome the Second Time.